 When the detailed content of Peters’ project became apparent to them, the Ameritech company backed out of providing toll-free service for the survey, despite Peters’ entreaty that they try to appreciate the context in which it was being presented.
 Eventually they compromised by providing the toll-free number, but outfitted with a recorded disclaimer and a regular number that people interested in the survey could then call.
 Regardless of these corporate wranglings, Peters’ project was successful: he was wise enough to incorporate Ameritech’s reservations into the structure of his project as perverse proof of its complexity.
 As sociology, the survey results were highly informative and entertaining; and yet, since callers could categorically represent themselves however they wanted, the empirical veracity of the entire enterprise was undermined by its own perniciousness.

-In July, Martinez, Kara, and the Three Point Marchers organised an ‘Absurdist Parade’ which began in Harrison Park (a.k.a.
-Zapata Park), a predominantly Mexican neighbourhood and finished to the north and west in Garfield Park, a predominantly black west side neighbourhood.
-Residents from each of the two neighbourhoods—who do not usually mix—participated in the free, come-one-come-all parade.
+In July, Martinez, Kara, and the Three Point Marchers organized an ‘Absurdist Parade’ which began in Harrison Park (a.k.a.
+Zapata Park), a predominantly Mexican neighborhood and finished to the north and west in Garfield Park, a predominantly black west side neighborhood.
+Residents from each of the two neighborhoods—who do not usually mix—participated in the free, come-one-come-all parade.
 However effective or meretricious as gestures, the street components of both Manglano-Ovalle’s and Martinez and Kara’s projects were successful in that their content was fundamentally uncontrollable.
 They bristled with the nervous energy of a social event that knows neither its magnitude nor its consequences, until those present take personal responsibility for the event and shape it into whatever they might.

 1. Chris Dercon, ‘Am I Now Getting Sentimental?’, Parkett, no.33, September 1992, p.155.